-The provision of health care and health insurance is complex, and many factors must be taken into consideration for alternative structure proposals to be actionable and credible.
-A report from the Congressional Budget Office entitled Key Design Components and Considerations for Establishing a Single-Payer Health Care System outlines a series of questions that must be considered and answered before pursuing these types of policy objectives.
+More generally, the provision of health care and health insurance is complex, and many factors must be taken into consideration for alternative structure proposals to be actionable and credible.
+A report from the Congressional Budget Office entitled Kev Design

+Components and Considerations for Establishing a Single-Payer Health Care System1 outlines a series of questions that must be considered and answered before pursuing these types of policy objectives.